Accenture/VulFi/README.md

 #### Within the Interface

-When you would like to trace a custom function, which was identified during the analysis, just switch the IDA View to that function, right-click anywhere within its body and select `Add current function to VulFi`.
+When you would like to trace a custom function, which was identified during the analysis, right-click anywhere within its body and select `Add <name> function to VulFi`.
+You could also highlight and right-click a function name within current disassembly/decompiler view to avoid switching into the function body.

 ![add custom](./img/add_custom.gif)